René Racine

-René Racine MSRC OQ (born 1939) is a French Canadian professor and astronomer who specializes in the study of globular clusters.
-He has also achieved international renown for his work with galaxies, astronomical instruments and adaptive optics.
+René Racine MSRC OQ (born 1939) is a French-Canadian professor and astronomer who specializes in the study of globular clusters.

 Biography

 Racine was born in Quebec City.
-He eventually obtained a bachelor's degree of Physics from Laval University in 1963.
-He obtained his master's and doctoral degrees (Ph.D in astronomy) in 1965 and in 1967, respectively, from the University of Toronto.
-He achieved a research scholarship at the Carnegie Institute.
+He obtained a bachelor's degree in physics from Laval University in 1963, and master's and doctoral degrees (Ph.D in astronomy) in 1965 and in 1967, respectively, from the University of Toronto.
+He received a research scholarship at the Carnegie Institute.

-Between 1967 and 1969, he was Carnegie Fellow at the Mount Wilson and Palomar observatories near Pasadena, California.
-He then operated the Mt.
-Mégantic Observatory during the years of 1976–1980, the Canada-France-Hawaii Telescope during 1980–1984, before returning to Mt.
-Mégantic Observatory for the years of 1984–1997.
+Between 1967 and 1969, he was a Carnegie Fellow at the Mount Wilson and Palomar Observatories near Pasadena, California in the United States.
+He operated the Mt.
+Mégantic Observatory from 1976–1980, the Canada-France-Hawaii Telescope from 1980–1984, and then returning to Mt.
+Mégantic Observatory from 1984–1997.

-In 1994, he with five others, recalibrated the value of the Hubble constant, which helps to measure extragalactic distances, and the size and the age of the Universe.
+In 1994 Racine and colleagues recalibrated the value of the Hubble constant, which helps to measure extragalactic distances, and the size and the age of the Universe.

 On 10 February 2000, Denis Bergeron, in Val-des-Bois, was the first to discover an asteroid from Quebec.
 The asteroid, 45580 Renéracine, was named in honor of Racine.

-Racine was a member of the Order of Canada, but on 1 June 2009, he Racine resigned from it to protest Henry Morgentaler's appointment to the Order.
+Racine was made a member of the Order of Canada in 199.
+In 2009, Racine resigned from the Order to protest Henry Morgentaler's appointment.
 Racine remained in the Ordre National du Québec.